BestTimesToVisit.com Logo

 culture

-When visiting temples or shrines, like Atsuta Jingu, remember to purify yourself at the 'temizuya' (water basin) before entering.
-Wash your left hand, then your right, then rinse your mouth (spitting the water out beside the basin, not back in), and finally, rinse the ladle handle.
+When visiting temples or shrines, remember to purify yourself at the 'temizuya' (water basin) before entering.
+Use the ladle to rinse your left hand, then your right, then pour water into your cupped left hand to rinse your mouth (spit the water out beside the basin, not back in), and finally rinse the ladle handle.
+It's a sign of respect and a beautiful ritual to observe.

 money

-While credit cards are becoming more accepted, many smaller eateries and shops in Nagoya still prefer cash.
-It's a good idea to carry a decent amount of Yen, especially for exploring markets like Osu Shopping Street, and ATMs at 7-Eleven convenience stores are usually the easiest to use for foreign cards.
+While credit cards are becoming more accepted, many smaller shops, restaurants, and even some attractions in Nagoya still prefer cash.
+Always have some yen on hand, especially for local markets like the one at Nagoya Castle or smaller eateries.
+ATMs at convenience stores like 7-Eleven are your best bet for withdrawing cash with foreign cards.

 packing